chigkim/logic-accessibility/index.md

 VoiceOver has two commands to adjust sliders: regular (vo+right/left) and finer (vo+shift+left/right).
 It would be great to be able to adjust 1% at a time with regular adjustment command, an 0.1% with finer adjustment command.
 Then you can hold down vo+right to go from 0 to 100 in 10 seconds instead of waiting 100 seconds.

 ### Inconsistent plugin bypass status
-When a plugin is active, VO correctly reports "Bypass unchecked" in inspector and mixer, but it says "Bypass checked" in the plugin window.
+When a plugin is active, VO correctly reports "Bypass unchecked" in inspector, but it says "Bypass checked" in the plugin window.
+In the mixer the status always says checked even if it's unchecked.

 ### Cannot search all UI elements with Item chooser in plugin window
-When you bring up VO item chooser from a plugin window with control view, VO only gives few parameters instead of all parameters.
-For example in Alchemy, VO users are forced to go through hundreds of items inside the table just to locate a parameter and turn off a feature in certain cases.
+When you open a plugin with many parameters such as Alchemy and switch a plugin window to control view, you cannot find all the parameters with vo+f.
+Also item chooser vo+i does not display all the parameters.
+Also, the item chooser takes extremely long when opening inside a plugin with many parameters.
+VO users are forced to go through hundreds of items inside the table just to locate a parameter and turn off a feature in certain cases.
 It is crucial to let VO users to quickly locate specific item by searching.

 ### Cannot tell which tracks/regions are selected
 It would be great if it says "selected region/track name" if selected or just "region/track name" when not selected.
 Also it would be great to be able to toggle the selection by simply pressing vo+space on region/track.

 ### Distracting playhead announcement
-It is great to announce the playhead location when playhead moves.
+It is great to announce the playhead location when you move the playhead with key commands like rewind/fast forward.
 However, it is very distracting to hear playhead position whenever you play/stop especially when you try to do fine audio editing such as finding syllable from vocal track, attack of instrument, and so on.
 It makes it hard to pinpoint exact audio spot when VO keeps chattering playhead position against audio playback.
-It should announce the position when it stops, but not when it starts playing.
-Perhaps it could be a setting that you can toggle in preference > general > accessibility.
+Perhaps it could be a setting that you can toggle in preference > general > accessibility to mute playhead announcement when play/pause/stop.

 ### Can't adjust key limit and velocity limit in inspector.
-Once you interact with a slider, VO indicates there are two segments for lower and upper limits.
-However, you can't adjust them independently.
+Once you interact with a slider, VO can only change the lower limit.
+There should be two seperat sliders for lower and upper limit.

 ### VO Cursor gets bootted out of position Column in event list
 Whenever you change position column of an event in event list, VO cursor get booted out of the control.
 This forces VO users to keep interacting with the slider in order to make further adjustment.